-The devotee community of ISKCON Mumbai was recently anguished to learn that an air crash had tragically killed eight dedicated members of their congregation.
-As the community gathered to lament the untimely demise of their dear fellow-devotees, one question arose repeatedly and insistently: “If Krishna is truly the protector of His devotees, then how can we make sense of such a ghastly accident?”
-This question has resonance far beyond any particular event to the overall pattern of Krishna’s interactions with His devotees.
+Sometimes devotees meet with fatal accidents, as happened in June of last year when an air crash tragically killed eight dedicated members of the ISKCON Mumbai, Chowpatty, devotee congregation.
+As the community gathered to mourn the loss of their dear fellow devotees, one question arose repeatedly and insistently: “If Krishna is truly the protector of His devotees, then how can we make sense of such a ghastly accident?”
+This question resonates far beyond any particular event and relates to the overall pattern of Krishna’s interactions with His devotees.

-Tragedies like these are, no doubt, emotionally devastating, even for those who are serious aspiring devotees and who know that “we are not our material bodies.”
+Tragedies like these are, no doubt, emotionally devastating, even for serious aspiring devotees who know that “we are not our material bodies.”
 The path of bhakti doesn’t ask us to suppress our emotions or reject them as illusory; it urges us to sublimate our emotions by connecting them with Krishna.
-Radhanatha Swami, the spiritual leader of the Mumbai devotee community, poignantly expressed this insight with the gentle exhortation: “Let your every tear be a tear of gratitude to Krishna.”
+Radhanatha Swami, the spiritual leader of the Chowpatty devotee community, poignantly expressed this insight with the gentle exhortation: “Let your every tear be a tear of gratitude to Krishna.”

 Disaster movies generally show people caught in some natural calamity, trying heroically to save themselves and others from impending doom.
-Though disaster movies may be popular, not many of the people who like disaster movies would like to find themselves in an actual disaster; there’s no guarantee of a fairy tale ending.
-Even fewer are the people who realize that all of us are already living in a real-life disaster that’s unfolding before our eyes.
-A hundred percent of the people reading this article will be wiped out a hundred years from today.
-The name of this all-consuming disaster is death.
+Though disaster movies may be popular, not many of the people who like them would want to find themselves in an actual disaster; there’s no guarantee of a fairy-tale ending.
+Even fewer are the people who realize that all of us face a real-life disaster that’s unfolding before our eyes.
+The name of this all-consuming disaster is the relentless approach of death: A hundred percent of the people reading this article will be wiped out a hundred years from today.

-Despite this cent-percent casualty rate, most of us don’t feel that life is like a disaster movie.
-One reason is that the movie of life unfolds in slow motion, making it possible to forget the direction of its motion if we want to.
+Despite this hundred-percent casualty rate, most of us don’t feel that life is like a disaster movie.
+One reason is that the movie of life unfolds in slow motion, allowing us to forget the direction of its motion if we want to.
 And we fervently want to.
 Why?
 Because the reality of death is inconvenient and unpleasant for us.
-It spoils, even ruins, our hopes for success and glory in the material realm.
+It ruins our hopes for success and glory in the material realm.
 So we want to forget it.
 And forget we do.

 Resolving Our Essential Dilemma

-The Bhagavad-gita (2.11-30) informs us that we as eternal souls can’t even be touched, let alone destroyed, by anything material even death.
-The Gita (18.65-66) further reveals how Krishna offers us a standing invitation to a life of eternal love, a life outside the disaster-prone area of material existence.
-All we need to do is redirect our love towards him.
+The Gita (2.11–30) informs us that we as eternal souls can’t even be touched, let alone destroyed, by anything material even death.
+The Gita (18.65–66) further reveals how Krishna offers us a standing invitation to a life of eternal love, a life outside the disaster-prone area of material existence.
+All we need to do is redirect our love towards Him.

-When we start redirecting our love devotionally, Krishna expertly starts orchestrating our life and thereby providing us opportunities to increase our love for him.
-Frequently, Krishna’s orchestration provides us increased facilities to practice devotional service.
-However, the world simultaneously allures us with promises of material pleasure and distracts us from utilizing these devotional opportunities.
-This underscores our essential dilemma as aspiring devotees who are practicing spiritual life in material existence: we need to act on both the spiritual and material levels.
-At the spiritual level, we try to increase our love for Krishna by remembering him internally and serving him externally.
-At the material level, we act to utilize the material in service of the spiritual.
+When we start redirecting our love devotionally, Krishna expertly starts orchestrating our life and thereby providing us opportunities to increase our love for Him.
+Frequently, Krishna’s orchestration provides us increased means to practice devotional service.
+However, the world simultaneously allures us with promises of material pleasure and distracts us from using these devotional opportunities.
+This underscores our essential dilemma as aspiring devotees practicing spiritual life in material existence: We need to act on both the spiritual and the material levels.
+At the spiritual level, we try to increase our love for Krishna by remembering Him internally and serving Him externally.
+At the material level, we act to use the material in service of the spiritual.
 Nonetheless, the material always has the potential to tempt us and mislead us away from Krishna.
 Whatever attachments we have to the material are hazardous distractions on our spiritual journey.
 Throughout our lives we struggle to protect ourselves from these allurements.
-Krishna helps us in our struggle by periodically showing us the in-substantiality of the material through the distress and disaster that characterize material existence.
+Krishna helps us in our struggle by periodically showing us the insubstantiality of the material through the distress and disaster that characterize material existence.

-For those who have lived in forgetfulness of Him, Krishna as death appears to take away everything; they as naked souls have to go to the next life with nothing but the burden of their karma.
-For those who have been cultivating devotion, however, Krishna as death takes away that which may have caused distraction from the treasure of bhakti.
+For those who have lived in forgetfulness of Him, Krishna as death comes to take away everything; as naked souls they have to go to the next life with nothing but the burden of their karma.
+For those who have been cultivating devotion, however, Krishna as death takes away whatever may have caused distraction from the treasure of bhakti.

-Thus, for devotees, death is a transition that takes them from the arena of distraction to the arena beyond distraction.
+Thus, for devotees death is a transition that takes them from the arena of distraction to the arena beyond distraction or at least an arena closer to Krishna.
 To our finite material vision it may appear that this transition takes place gracefully for some devotees; they may depart surrounded by other devotees chanting and praying for them.
-And, to our finite material vision, it may also appear that this transition happens in a dreadful way for some other devotees; they may depart in a tragic airplane crash, or in some other shocking way.
-But our finite material vision doesn’t show us how Krishna is lovingly and expertly doing whatever it takes to clear off the residual distractions of those devotees, and enable them to come closer to Him, undistracted.
+And, to our finite material vision, it may also appear that this transition happens in a dreadful way for other devotees; they may depart in a tragic airplane crash, or in some other shocking way.
+But our finite material vision doesn’t show us how Krishna is lovingly and expertly doing whatever it takes to clear off the residual distractions of those devotees and enable them to come closer to Him, undistracted.

 The Vision of Faith

-Of course, every devotee has his or her own material distractions to remove, and we know very little as compared to Krishna what the best way is for increasing their devotional focus.
-That’s why though we may not know why things happened in a particular way for them or where exactly they went after their death, we do know that during their lives they placed themselves in Krishna’s hands and those are the safest hands that ever existed.
-So we can be assured in our faith that Krishna has guided, even escorted, them to a level where they can focus primarily, or even exclusively, on their greatest treasure of devotion.
+Of course, all of us have our own individual material distractions to remove, and Krishna knows much better than us the best ways to increase our devotional focus.
+That’s why though we may not know why things happen in a particular way, or where exactly someone will go after death we can be sure about the safety of those who place themselves in Krishna’s hands, for His are the safest of all hands.
+So we can be assured in our faith that Krishna has guided, even escorted, our departed devotee friends to a level where they can focus primarily, or even exclusively, on their greatest treasure of devotion.

 Srila Prabhupada urges us to adopt this vision of faith in his purport to Srimad-Bhagavatam 3.16.37, after discussing how throughout history various exalted devotees have severely suffered: “Seeing all these reverses affect devotees, one should not be disturbed; one should simply understand that in these matters there must be some plan of the Supreme Personality of Godhead.
 The Bhagavatam’s conclusion is that a devotee is never disturbed by such reverses.
 He accepts even reverse conditions as the grace of the Lord.
 One who continues to serve the Lord even in reverse conditions is assured that he will go back to Godhead, back to the Vaikuntha planets.”

-To conclude, it is natural that we feel agonized at the sudden loss of the association of our fellow-devotees and it is natural that we shed tears of sorrow.
-At the same time, death reminds us that we have been gifted with a treasure that survives, even trumps, death, and that we need to urgently enrich our hearts with that treasure before it is too late.
-We feel grateful to Krishna for having given us that treasure, for having connected us with devotees who by their living and especially by their leaving have increased our appreciation of the value that treasure.
+It is natural that we agonize over the sudden loss of the company of our fellow devotees, and it is natural that we shed tears of sorrow.
+At the same time, death reminds us that we have been gifted with a treasure that survives, even trumps, death and that we need to urgently enrich our hearts with that treasure before it is too late.
+We feel grateful to Krishna for having given us that treasure, for having connected us with devotees who by their living, and especially by their leaving, have increased our appreciation of the value of that treasure.

-Thus does the sudden death of our fellow devotees cause us to shed tears of both sorrow and gratitude: sorrow because death has ended our connection with them in this world and gratitude because Krishna has gifted us the opportunity to connect with him and his family of loving devotees at a level that death can never end.
+Thus the sudden death of our fellow devotees causes us to shed tears of both sorrow and gratitude: sorrow because death has ended our connection with them in this world, and gratitude because Krishna has given us the opportunity to connect with Him and His family of loving devotees at a level that death can never bring to an end.